cetic/tsquared/README.md

 - scikit-learn
 - SciPy

-TSquared can be install from PyPI:
+TSquared can be installed from PyPI:

 ```sh
 pip install tsquared